ft-290008buchok/Calc.cpp/README.md

 # How does it work

-Based on the character-by-character analysis of the expression string, a binary expression tree is created, which is converted into an inverse Polish record by the method of recursive descent, represented in the machine's memory as an ordinary one-dimensional array (std::vector).
+Based on the character-by-character analysis of the expression string, a binary expression tree is created, which is converted into an inverse Polish record by method of recursive descent, represented in the machine's memory as an ordinary one-dimensional array (std::vector).
 The calculation uses a stack calculator algorithm that works with reverse Polish notation.